mohdzain98/dna-based-color-images-cryptosystem/README.md

 and encrypted images are present in Figure 3.
 It is

-evident that the cypher image's pixel values are
+**Figure 1.** Original, en-crypted & de-crypted image of a) Fruit evident that the cypher image's pixel values are

+b) baboon c) Pepper d) Lake

 consistently distributed throughout the interval [0,